-Fairfield Museum staff are hard at work developing plans to move our award-winning exhibits and programs online so our community can continue to enjoy the Museum’s great offerings from home.
-You can look forward to fun, entertaining, and educational virtual activities, tours, and content!
+Enjoy our award-winning exhibitions, online programs, and all of Museum’s great offerings from home.
+Look forward to fun, entertaining, and educational virtual activities, tours, and content!

 Weekly Art Challenge: Creative Fun for Grades K-12 (and Adults, too!)

 Tune in with Tara on Monday morning for our art challenge!
 This week we’ll take a look at a photographic work of art by Mabel Osgood Wright called “Beach Clambake” and try one of three creative ideas inspired by this image.
 Participants are invited to share their creations on the museum’s facebook page.

 Every Tuesday, we’ll post an image of an object or photograph from our Museum’s collection that we need your help to identify.
 Check out Facebook & Instagram on Monday at 12:30 and see if you can help.

 Where will Walt be this week?
 Tune in on Tuesday at 3:30 to discover another of our town’s unique and historic places?
 Let us know if there’s a historic place in Fairfield you want Walt to visit?

 Tune in on Wednesday when we share stories of High School Senior Year through the ages.
 How did you celebrate?

 Join Laurie Pasteryak as she brings History Bites to you, live and online!
 This week, learn about Gideon Nichols of Fairfield who served during the Civil War with the Second Light Battery, Connecticut Volunteer’s Artillery that fought at Gettysburg.